DevNetSandbox/sbx_multi_ios/docs/labs/metrics-grafana.md

 This step may take a few minutes while we get things setup.
 You can take a look at the Makefile to see what we are doing to setup the environment.

-You should see output similar to the following:

-!!! bug "TODO"
-    Add 'make lab' output

-???+ example "Output"

 At this point we have a running VIRL simulation, a full containerized telemetry stack, and we are ready to get started.